MAXXI Museum by Zaha Hadid | Architectural Review

 Ground Floor Plan of MAXXI Museum (Archdaily)

-This fluid language inside has also reflected in the mass of the museum.
-The MAXXI by Zaha Hadid, has an architectural body that directs people.
-Masses with different geometries integrated with each other and have entered into a flow.
-The inclined reinforced concrete surfaces stand out on the exterior of Rome National Museum of MAXXI.
+This fluid language inside has also been reflected in the mass of the museum.
+The MAXXI by Zaha Hadid has an architectural body that directs people.

 Exterior of Maxxi Museum

-The project spreads over an area of 27 thousands square meter.
-There are 2 museums, auditorium, library, media library, bookstore, cafe, commercial spaces, laboratories, indoor-outdoor areas, study and entertainment spaces inside.
+The project spreads over an area of 27 thousand square meters.
+There are 2 museums, an auditorium, a library, a media library, a bookstore, a cafe, commercial spaces, laboratories, indoor-outdoor areas, as well as study and entertainment spaces inside.

 Usage of the Natural Light